Examples

 Obstacle Detection

-The TurtleBot3 can be moved or stopped by LDS data.
-When the TurtleBot3 moves, it stops when it detects an obstacle ahead.
+The TurtleBot3 can move or stop in response to LDS readings.
+When the TurtleBot3 is moving, it will stop when it detects an obstacle ahead.

 [Remote PC] Launch the obstacle file.